K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Introduction

-This has motivated a surge of research on analyzing and verifying PLC programs \cite{tychalas2021icsfuzz,ovatman2016overview,janicke2015runtime,garcia2016detecting,darvas2014formal,darvas2016formal,garcia2017hey,spenneberg2016plc,keliris2018icsref,guo2017symbolic,mclaughlin2014trusted,canet2000towards,xiong2020safety,zhang2019towards,bauer2004verification,mader1999timed,mertke2001formal,huuck2005semantics,sadolewski2011conversion}, although few work focuses on ST implementations/compilers.
-Specifically, Zhang et al.~\cite{zhang2019towards} propose VetPLC, a temporal context-aware, program-based approach to produce timed event sequences that can be used for automatic safety vetting.
+This has motivated a surge of research on analyzing and verifying PLC programs \cite{blech2013formal,blech2011verification,tychalas2021icsfuzz,ovatman2016overview,janicke2015runtime,garcia2016detecting,darvas2014formal,darvas2016formal,garcia2017hey,spenneberg2016plc,keliris2018icsref,guo2017symbolic,mclaughlin2014trusted,canet2000towards,xiong2020safety,zhang2019towards,bauer2004verification,mader1999timed,mertke2001formal,huuck2005semantics,sadolewski2011conversion,adiego2014modelling}, although few works focus on ST implementations/compilers.
+Zhang et al.~\cite{zhang2019towards} propose VetPLC, a temporal context-aware, program-based approach to produce timed event sequences that can be used for automatic safety vetting.
 McLaughlin et al.~\cite{mclaughlin2014trusted} propose TSV which translates assembly-level code into an intermediate language (ILIL) to verify safety-critical code executed on PLCs.
-Mader and Wupper~\cite{mader1999timed} translate Instruction List (IL) into timed automata~\cite{maler1996hardware}.
+Mader and Wupper~\cite{mader1999timed} translate Instruction List (IL) code into timed automata~\cite{maler1996hardware}.
 Bauer et al.~\cite{bauer2004verification} similarly use timed automata as the formalism for Sequential Function Chart (SFC).
 In~\cite{mertke2001formal}, the proposed method transforms IL to Petri-nets~\cite{heiner1997petri}, and manually builds two additional Petri-nets for modeling the PLC and its environment.
-Xiong et al.~\cite{xiong2020safety} propose an algorithm based on variable state analysis for automatically extracting the behavior model (BM) from an ST program.
+Xiong et al.~\cite{xiong2020safety} propose an algorithm based on variable state analysis for automatically extracting a {Behavior Model} (BM) from an ST program.
 These works attempt to transform PLC programs into an intermediate language or another programming language (i.e., C) which is suitable for verifying or detecting potential issues using existing associated verifiers or checkers.
-The issue of these approaches is that there \emph{lacks analysis and proof of equivalence in the conversion process.} In addition, the analyses they perform are often limited (since the existing tools are not designed for PLCs) and do not offer the feedback to the level of source code.
+The issue of these approaches is that they \emph{lack analysis and proof of equivalence in the conversion process.} In addition, the analyses they perform are often limited (since the existing tools are not designed for PLCs) and do not offer the feedback to the level of source code.
 Canet et al.~\cite{canet2000towards} propose formal semantics for a significant fragment of the IL language, and a direct coding of this semantics into a model checking tool.
 Huuck~\cite{huuck2005semantics} develops a formal operational semantics and abstract semantics for IL, which allows approximating program simulation for a set of inputs in one simulation run.
+Blech et al.~\cite{blech2011verification, blech2013formal, adiego2014modelling} attempted to define the formal semantics of the IL and SFC languages in Coq and NuSMV and, based on that, verify the safety properties in the code.
 However, IL is a low level assembly-like language that has been deprecated from the IEC61131-3 standard.
+Furthermore, these studies mainly concentrate on analyzing the functional aspects of the programs and may overlook potential vulnerabilities and security risks introduced during the compilation process.